 The day came along with an overcast greeting.

 The sun said hello, but its presence was fleeting.

-We convened at the harbor and boarded the vessel
+We convened at the harbour and boarded the vessel

-Admiring the buffet laid out on a tressel.
+Admiring the buffet laid out on a trestle.